expel-io/aws-resource-counter/README.md

 ## Building from Source

-You can also build this utility directly from source.
+`aws-resource-counter` is written in Go.
+You can build and run it directly from source.
 We have built and tested this with the following Go versions:

 * v1.21